sparkflows/sparkflows-docs/docs/aws/admin-guide/start-emr.rst

 Fire Insights can submit jobs to AWS EMR cluster.
 This page describes the details of launching and EMR cluster on AWS.

-There are different ways to create EMR Cluster:

-1. Using AWS Console.
-2. Using CloudFormation Template.

-Below are steps on how to create an EMR Cluster:
+Below are steps on how to create an EMR Cluster using AWS Console:

 1. Sign in to the AWS Management Console, and open the Amazon EMR console at https://console.aws.amazon.com/emr